chartjs/Chart.js/docs/developers/axes.md

     // If dataValue is an object, returns .x or .y depending on the return of isHorizontal()
     // If the value is undefined, returns NaN
     // Otherwise returns the value.
-    // Note that in all cases, the returned value is not guaranteed to be a Number
+    // Note that in all cases, the returned value is not guaranteed to be a number
     getRightValue: function(dataValue) {},

     // Returns the scale tick objects ({label, major})